mobliyishengyuan/tool/README.md

 tool
 ====
-loadnginx.sh :
-  nginx sbin control

-phpfpm_control :
-  php > 5.3.3 php-fpm control

-split_log.sh :
-  split all log by the day
+image : the technology of the picture file php : php nginx : nginx linux : linux op : the tools of operation